-RTP Timestamps (32 bits) These are used for carrying optional timing information over the network.
+RTP Timestamps (32 bits).
+These are used for carrying optional timing information over the network.
 The IWF MUST generate timestamps for each PW in accordance with [RFC 3550] if PDCR is supported.

 SSRC (Synchronization Source) Identifier (16 bits).
-The SSRC (synchronization source) identifier field in the RTP This field should be used to indicate each unique clock domain and may be used for detection of misconnections.
+This is the SSRC identifier field in the RTP.
+This field should be used to indicate each unique clock domain and may be used for detection of misconnections.